zamansheikh/lifeque/README.md

-# RemindMe - Comprehensive Islamic & Productivity App
+# LifeQue - Comprehensive Islamic & Productivity App

 A Flutter app built following Clean Architecture principles with BLoC pattern, GoRouter, and dependency injection.
-RemindMe is your complete companion for Islamic practices, productivity, and task management with advanced features for modern Muslim lifestyle.
+LifeQue is your complete companion for Islamic practices, productivity, and task management with advanced features for modern Muslim lifestyle.

 ## 🌟 Features